Mario-B4/Full-stack-Python-Project/README.md

  A database is created using SQLite that may be edited (create/delete) data points from the webpage to simulate an ERP managing company databases.

 #Step 1
 If you decide to test this product, ensure to run main.py after pulling.
-This will launce the server and create the database.
-The Database included in this GIT is an example of the one created by the program.
+This will launch the server and create the database connection.
+The database included in this GIT is a simple example in regards to relational databases.

 #Step 2
 Launch your webpage from localhost:5000/index - Then you will be able to navigate the desired pages.
 If you do not include '/index' - you will be Obi-wan'd ;).